 Pursuant to Section 3500 et. seq. of the Government Code of the State of California the representatives of the County of Riverside and the Riverside Sheriffs' Association met and conferred on salaries, benefits and working conditions.
-As a result of that process, in accordance with Government Code section 3505.7, the Riverside County Board of Supervisors implemented the terms and conditions of employment set forth herein effective October 26, 2017.
+As a result of that process, in accordance with Government Code section 3505.7, the Riverside County Board of Supervisors approved this MOU on December 10, 2019.